AG7GN/networking/AREDN-notes-README.md

 ## Setting up Putty for ssh Access to your `localnode`

-This is for Windows users.
+This is for Windows users because Windows does not have a built-in ssh client.
 However, there is a version of putty for Linux.

 - Linux/Mac users can run this command in a Terminal to access `localnode` via ssh: